Welding Student Guide to AWS Welding Certification

 How Many Levels of American Welding Society Certifications Are There?

-There are more than a dozen different types of AWS certifications and endorsements. including:4
+AWS offers more than a dozen certifications and endorsements, including:

 • Certified Welder